Artin Twin Primes: Introduction

-and $E_{d,g}(x)$ is defined in (\ref{E sum}).
-Guided by similarly flavored identities previously employed to study Artin's conjecture over function fields \cite{JensenMurty, Pappalardi} and Artin's conjecture for arithmetic progressions \cite{Mo1}, we expect the contribution coming from $E_{d,g}(x)$ to be asymptotically negligible (Conjecture \ref{E Conjecture}).
-This suggests that the asymptotic behavior of $\pi_{d,g}(x)$ may be modeled by $\Pi_{d,g}(x)$, in the limit as $x \rightarrow \infty$.
-In Sections 4 we then employ a special case of the Bateman-Horn conjecture to evaluate $\Pi_{d,g}(x)$ (Theorem \ref{A constant}), from which we then obtain Conjecture \ref{main conjecture}.\\ \\ Numerical data for Conjecture \ref{main conjecture} is provided in Table 1.
-We note, moreover, that in the particular case that $g=2$ and $d \not \equiv 4$ (mod 8), our work provides independent corroboration for a conjecture by Zoeteman, obtained by different methods \cite{Zo}.
+is viewed as a weighted summation over principal and quadratic Dirichlet characters, and $E_{d,g}(x)$ (defined in (\ref{E sum})) is a weighted summation over higher-order characters.
+Similarly flavored identities have previously been employed to study Artin's conjecture over function fields \cite{JensenMurty, Pappalardi}, and serve as the theoretical underpinnings for various Poisson binomial distribution models referred to above \cite{Mo1, Moree3, Moree4, Moree5}.
+Guided by these case studies, we expect the contribution from $E_{d,g}(x)$ to be asymptotically negligible (Conjecture \ref{E Conjecture}).
+In particular, this suggests that the asymptotic behavior of $\pi_{d,g}(x)$ may be modeled by $W_{d,g}(x)$, in the limit as $x \rightarrow \infty$.\\ \\ In Sections 3 we then employ a conjecture concerning twin primes in arithmetic progressions (Conjecture \ref{conjBHstrong}) to evaluate the sum

-\textbf{Acknowledgments}: Tinkov\'a was supported by the Czech Science Foundation (GA\v{C}R) grant 17-04703Y, and the Charles University projects PRIMUS/20/SCI/002, SVV-2017-260456, and UNCE/SCI/022.
-Waxman was supported by the Czech Science Foundation (GA\v{C}R) grant 17-04703Y, and by a Minerva Post-Doctoral Fellowship.
-Zindulka was supported by Charles University projects PRIMUS/20/SCI/002 and SVV-2017-260456.
+This enables us to directly compute $W_{d,2}(x)$ (Corollary \ref{g=2}), yielding Conjecture \ref{main conjecture} for the specific the case $|g|=2$.
+The cases in which $|g| \neq 2$ are then dealt with in Section 4, and Section 5 explicitly computes those instances in which the correction factor $\textbf{c}_{g}(d)$ is equal to zero.\\ \\ \textbf{Acknowledgments}: We thank Pieter Moree and Mengzhen Liu for helpful discussions.
+Tinkov\'a was supported by the Czech Science Foundation (GA\v{C}R) grant 17-04703Y, as well as the following Charles University projects: UNCE/SCI/022, PRIMUS/20/SCI/002, and SVV-2020-260589.
+Waxman was supported by the Czech Science Foundation (GA\v{C}R) grant 17-04703Y, by a visiting postdoctoral fellowship at the Max Planck Institute for Mathematics, and by a Minerva Post-Doctoral Fellowship at the Technische Universit\"at Dresden.
+Zindulka was supported by Charles University projects GA UK 742120, PRIMUS/20/SCI/002, and SVV-2020-260589, the Czech Science Foundation GACR grant 21-00420M, and the Charles University Research Centre program UNCE/SCI/022.